Combat Zone, Boston: Movies

 In Martin Scorsese's 2006 film The Departed, Frank Costello (Jack Nicholson) and Colin Sullivan (Matt Damon) are surveilled by Billy Costigan (Leonardo DiCaprio) in a Combat Zone adult-film theater owned by Costello.

 Music

 "Lightning Strikes" by Aerosmith (1982) mentions the Combat Zone, as does the 1980 song "You May Be Right" by Billy Joel.

+The Boston heavy metal band B.F.
+Raid (Boston's Final Raid) released an album titled Combat Zone, drawing direct thematic inspiration from the city’s former adult-entertainment district.
+The record includes the track “Greatest Show in Town,” a song that references the history of prostitution and the reputation the Combat Zone developed during its peak in the 1960s–1980s.
+Another track, “Divebar Allstars,” reflects the dive bars and nightlife culture that once characterized parts of downtown Boston surrounding the district.

 Television

 An episode of Boston-based television series, Cheers ("Showdown, Part 1" (1983)), includes a moment when Ernie Pantusso invites Sam Malone to the Combat Zone, to see "a girlie show".
 In a subsequent episode ("How Do I Love Thee?...
 Let Me Call You Back" (8 Dec.
 1983)), the gang returns to the bar after a night at the Combat Zone led by Carla.

-The Combat Zone is mentioned in several episodes of the detective drama Spenser: For Hire (1985-1988), also set in Boston and based on Robert B. Parker's Spenser novels.
+The Combat Zone is mentioned in several episodes of the detective drama Spenser: For Hire (1985–1988), also set in Boston and based on Robert B. Parker's Spenser novels.